SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter5/Day1.md

     return name.concat(" Tucker")
   }

   pub resource TestResource {
     pub var number: Int

     // TODO
     // Tell me whether or not this function will log the updated number.
+    ///ANSWER
+   /*
+   NOOOOOOOOO it will not log the updated number
+   WHY?
+   Because the post condition is false and not passed which requires the before(self.number) "0" should be equivalent to result + 1 "2".
+Like saying 0 == 2 = false - program panics and abort */

     // Also, tell me the value of `self.number` after it's run.
    ///ANSWER
    /*
-   YESSSSSSS it will return a value "Jacob Tucker" WHY?
-   Because the post condition is true and passed which requires the input name to either be greater than zero or equal to it meaning any number of character inputed becomes a valid and acceptable name */
+   Assuming this code runs (though it won't), the value of self.number will be 0 + 1 =  1
+   */
     pub fun numberThree(): Int {
       post {